 Anderson County Government participates in the Tennessee Consolidated Retirement System (TCRS).
-Membership to the retirement plan is mandatory for all full-time employees and the five percent (5%) employee contribution will begin after the six (6) month probation period.
+Membership to the retirement plan is mandatory for all full-time employees and the five percent (5%) employee contribution will begin the first day of the month following after the six (6) month probation period.
 For those new hires who have prior TCRS membership, the TCRS probationary period will be waived and payroll deductions will start the following month after your date of hire.
 Anderson County Government contributes to the retirement fund for all eligible employees.
 TCRS information is available in the Human Resources and Risk Management Department or on the state website at https://treasury.tn.gov/Retirement/Information-and-Resources/TCRS-Overview-and-Self-Service